 - Benefit rates will go up each year to keep up with inflation – as measured by Alberta's Consumer Price Index – to help people manage rising costs of living.

-- The amount of income an AISH recipient or their spouse can earn from employment or passive sources without affecting their benefit amount will increase.
-The exemptions for pension income earned by the spouse of an AISH client will also increase.
+- The amount of income an AISH recipient or their spouse can earn from employment or passive sources without affecting their benefit amount has increased.
+The exemptions for pension income earned by the spouse of an AISH client have also increased.

-- The child allowance benefit for AISH will increase from $100 per child to $200 for the first child and $100 for each subsequent child.
+- The child allowance benefit for AISH increased from $100 per child to $200 for the first child and $100 for each subsequent child.

-- The amount of savings or assets a person can have when determining eligibility will go up for:
+- The amount of savings or assets a person can have when determining eligibility went up for:

 - AISH child allowance

 Examples of benefit rate increases

 The following benefits went up on Jan.
 1, 2019.
 Benefits will be indexed annually to keep pace with inflation.

 Rates will change depending on a person’s needs and family size.

 The table shows examples of the core monthly rate increase for single people with no children.